-Deferred inflows of resources are defined as an acquisition of net assets by the government that is applicable to a future reporting period.
-The \$1.3 million decrease in noncurrent liabilities is a result of the adjustment in the accounting treatment of our singular CRAT, with the adjustment being made in liabilities and deferred inflows of resources.
+Deferred inflows of resources are defined as an acquisition of net assets by the foundation that is applicable to a future reporting period.
+The net \$0.2 million increase in deferred inflows of resources is a result of the annual calculation to adjust the CRAT and CRUTs to present value.